VileSnack/sre/README.md

 * Image fragments are delimited by semicolons.
 The final image fragment can end with an end-of-file.
 * Channel data entries are delimited by commas; the final channel datum in an image fragment can share that fragment's semicolon/EOF terminator.
 Also, the alpha and spread values default to 1 and 0 respectively.

-If sub-pixel #12 in pixel 123,45 is to be colored with red, green, blue, and alpha values of (.875,.5,.25,.9), giving a slightly transparent caramel color, the image fragment stream would look like this:
+If an object with a surface color (.875,.5,.25,.9), giving a slightly transparent caramel color, covers sub-pixel #13 of the pixel at (123,45), at a distance of 3.4534 units from the camera viewpoint, the image fragment stream would look like this:

 123 45 12 3.4534 R .875 1.00 .9, G .500 .9, B .25 .9;

+Note that the channel data does not have to be color and transparency data; the channel can also specify highlighting, surface normals, the coordinates of a mapped texture, or any other set of values.